housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 export { HeaderComponent } from './header';
 {% endhighlight %}

-By default, Angular CLI allows us to import using absolute imports (`import ComponentA from 'src/app/component'`).
-Since all of our files live within the `app` directory, we can modify our `baseUrl` in `tsconfig.json` to import directly from `app` and not `src/app`:
+By default, Angular CLI allows you to import using absolute imports (`import ComponentA from 'src/app/component'`).
+Since all of the files live within the `app` directory here, you can modify `baseUrl` in `tsconfig.json` to import directly from `app` and not `src/app`:

 <pre>
   <code class="language-javascript hljs" data-lang="javascript">